tefra/xsdata/README.rst

 xsData is a complete XML data binding library for python allowing developers to access and use XML documents as simple objects rather than using DOM.

-xsData comes with a code generator that can convert XML Schema 1.0 and 1.1 definitions to simple dataclasses with type hints and as minimum footprint as possible.
-The generated packages have no dependency on the library itself.
-So simple that you can write the models on your own if you happen to use an XML document with no schema available.
+It ships with a code generator for XML Schema definitions and WSDL 1.1 with SOAP 1.1 bindings.
+It produces simple dataclasses with type hints that don't depend on the library itself in order to reduce the learning curve for users that have to write the binding models manually.

-The XML Parser is highly optimized and uses lxml iterparse to bind the document data to the target models.
-The parser accepts a configuration instance with various options like `fail on unknown properties` and is also thread safe which means you can take advantage of the internal model inspection caching context for even faster parsing.
+The included parser is highly optimized and adaptable with 4 available handlers based on native python and lxml.
+The parser configuration offers the ability to skip unknown properties and to process xinclude statements.

 The parser and serializer are constantly tested against the `W3C XML Schema 1.1 test suite <https://github.com/tefra/xsdata-w3c-tests>`_ and